Guide to Graduate Study in Integrative Biology

 - Submit copies of the dissertation to the Guidance Committee not later than the fourth Friday of the semester.

 - Have notice posted of the Final Oral Examination before the end of the sixth week of the semester and at least two weeks before the examination.
-Submit Doctoral Dissertation Defense Announcement form to the graduate secretary.
+Submit Doctoral Dissertation Defense Announcement form to the Graduate Program Coordinator.

 - Take the Final Oral Examination not later than the ninth Friday of the final semester.
 Submit the Record of Completion of Requirements for the Doctoral Degree form.
 Please see Lisa Craft to obtain this form before your Final Oral Examination.

-- Submit Exit CV to the graduate secretary.
+- Submit Exit CV to the Graduate Program Coordinator.

 One year of residence, after completion of the Master's degree or its equivalent, is required while the student works with and under the direction of the faculty and engages in independent and cooperative research utilizing University facilities.
 A year of residence will be made up of two consecutive semesters, involving the completion of credits at the level of full-time status of graduate work each semester.
 You must be enrolled during the semesters in which you will take the examinations required for your degree (e.g., comprehensive exams), and you must also be enrolled during the semester in which you defend your thesis/dissertation.